Off-policy evaluation for slate recommendation: Our approach

 \subsection{Deviation analysis}

-We have shown that the \approach is unbiased given \assumes and have also given examples when it improves exponentially over IPS, the existing state-of-the-art.
-We next derive a distribution-dependent bound on finite-sample error and use it to obtain an exponential improvement over IPS for a broader class of logging distributions.
+So far, we have shown that PI is unbiased under our assumptions and overcomes the deficiencies of IPS in specific examples.
+We now derive a finite-sample error bound, based on the overlap between $\targetpolicy$ and $\loggingpolicy$.
+We use Bernstein's inequality, for which we define the variance and range terms:

-Our deviation bound is obtained by an application of Bernstein's inequality, which requires bounding the variance and range of the terms appearing in \Eq{hVpi}, namely $r_i\cdot\q{\pi}{x_i}^T\mgammaparam{\mu}{x_i}^\dagger\one_{\vs_i}$.
-We bound their variance and range, respectively, by the following distribution-dependent quantities:

-They capture the ``average'' and ``worst-case'' mismatch between the logging and target policy.
-They equal one when $\pi=\mu$ (see \App{pi:eq:mu}), and in general yield the following deviation bound: \begin{theorem} Assume that ADA and ABS hold, and let $\sigma^2$ and $\rho$ be defined as in \Eq{sigma2:def}.
+The quantity $\sigma^2$ bounds the variance whereas $\rho$ bounds the range.
+They capture the ``average'' and ``worst-case'' mismatch between $\loggingpolicy$ and $\targetpolicy$.
+They equal one when $\pi=\mu$ (see \App{pi:eq:mu}), and yield the following deviation bound: \begin{theorem} Under Assumptions~\ref{ass:ada} and~\ref{ass:ABS}, let $\sigma^2$ and $\rho$ be defined as in \Eq{sigma2:def}.
 Then, for any $\delta \in (0,1)$, with probability at least $1-\delta$,

-\end{theorem} In \App{bounds}, \Prop{brho:bound}, we show that $\sigma^2\le\rho$, so to bound $\hVpi$, it suffices to bound $\rho$.
-We next show such a bound for a broad class of logging policies defined as follows: \begin{definition} Let $\nu$ denote the uniform policy, that is, $\nu(\vs\given x)=1/\card{S(x)}$.
-We say that a policy $\mu$ is \emph{pairwise $\kappa$-uniform} for some $\kappa\in(0,1]$ if for all contexts $x$, actions $a,a'$, and slots $j,k$, we have